Saptak625/chem-equation-balancers-java/README.md

 # chem-equation-balancers
 This repository has four versions of chemical equation balancers.
+You may need to update the change the package and import paths as needed.

 ## First Version
 The first version uses a very simple inspection method that can solve simple to moderate difficulty equations.
 This version does not support any parentheses.